greyy126/Marketing-Campaign-Automation/README.md

 - newsletter bodies must be 120-180 words
 - generated content avoids em dashes
 - blog sections must align with the outline exactly

-These checks are designed to make the pipeline more deterministic and less fragile than a pure prompt-only workflow.

 ## Repository Structure